-A senior digital designer with 13 years experience that dabbles with code and illustration…
+A lead digital designer with 15 years experience that dabbles with UI, code, and illustration…

 A suite of social posts were created to be released alongside Grey’s first TV ad for Tuborg.
 With extra footage of all the characters that made an appearance in the ad, short cuts were made from these for social use.
 Brand awareness came in the form of the clockman logo, bulging in over the video as a sign off at the end.

 Time Remapping was a valuable tool creating these, helping especially with the looping versions.
 Other editing skills with masking allowed alternative methods of revealing text within the creative suite.
 Applications and skills used during the project: Illustrator, and After Effects.